telerik/maui-docs/get-started/windows/first-steps-nuget.md

 1. In the **Source** field, add the Telerik server by filling in its [`https://nuget.telerik.com/v3/index.json`](https://nuget.telerik.com/v3/index.json) URL.
 Click **Update**.

-  Note that the [`https://nuget.telerik.com/v3/index.json`](https://nuget.telerik.com/v3/index.json) server will be deprecated and you are recommended to switch to the v3 API, which is faster, more lightweight, and also reduces the number of requests from NuGet clients.

   ![Package Sources field with the checked Telerik NuGet option](../../installation/images/nuget-vs-telerik-server.png)

 The Telerik server is now ready to use.
 You can go to your solution and open the **Solution Package Manager**.